 - Are available for queries about learning and assessment during business hours Monday to Friday (except public holidays) by phone, email and/or online chat for the duration of the course/module.
 Note; where a teacher is unavailable then please contact the Program Manager who oversees your unit/course delivery.

 - Are available for technical queries relating to Moodle access and navigating.
-Where the query is more complex the Teacher will contact the E-learning Manager for further advice.
+Where the query is more complex the Teacher will contact the E-learning Team for further advice.

-- Will reply to queries within 2 business days and assessment will be marked and returned within 7 days.
+- Will reply to queries within 2 business days and assessment will be marked and returned within 20 business days of submission.

-- Student Service Advisors can provide student support during business hours Monday to Friday (except public holidays) by contacting Student Reception from each campus on 1300 133 717.
+- Student Service Advisors can provide student support during business hours Monday to Friday (except public holidays) by contacting Student Reception from each campus on 1300 133 717 or by emailing: email@example.com.

-- Library on campus is available to online students and all campuses are open during business hours Monday to Friday (except public holidays).
-In addition, the Bairnsdale campus is open 24 hours x 7 days per week via self-service outside business hours.
-Email: firstname.lastname@example.org 0351521734 or 0351270207.
+Library on campus is available to online students and all campuses are open during business hours Monday to Friday (except public holidays)..
+Email: firstname.lastname@example.org 51520734

 TAFE Gippsland conducts a comprehensive Pre-Training Review for all prospective students to determine whether a course is suitable and appropriate for their individual needs including your level of digital literacy.